 Trauma therapy focuses on the impact of past trauma on life experiences and relationships.
 During trauma therapy, your therapist will help you understand trauma’s role in your emotions, behavior, and thinking patterns.
 Instead of focusing on the behaviors you’re trying to change, trauma therapy takes a more holistic approach, considering the underlying reasons for your current behaviors.

 Trauma therapy can help people safely recognize traumatic experiences, even when they don’t believe their life experiences include trauma.
 In reality, many stressful situations can contribute to trauma, and some are easier to recognize than others.
 Although some people may not believe that they’ve experienced trauma, unhealthy coping mechanisms may reflect the impact of a traumatic experience.
 Trauma treatment brings awareness to this trauma by creating a safe space to navigate your mental health.

-Depending on your personal preferences and mental health needs, your trauma therapist may recommend different types of therapy for trauma, including:
+Depending on your personal preferences and mental health needs, your trauma therapist in DC may recommend different types of therapy for trauma, including:

 - Trauma-informed cognitive behavioral therapy (TF-CBT)